 A thick turf canopy is crucial to preventing weeds organically.
 It also makes for a beautiful lawn.
-That is why we incorporate it into our Gold and Platinum fertilizer programs.
 By slice seeding we are building that thick canopy and introducing new seed varieties that are tolerant to drought and other stresses.
 This will reduce weed populations for the season and help to eliminate the need for herbicides to control weeds.

 When do you slice seed?

 At Velvet Green, we slice seed in the early spring and occasionally in the fall with aeration.
 The early spring generally has ample rain and optimal air and soil temperatures for seed germination.
 This will help to build turf density and prevent weed growth during the summer months.